mukhammad-akilov/mukhammad-akilov/README.md

  - Bootstrap/Material UI/Ant design
  - HTML/CSS/SCSS
  - RESTful API
- - ...and other funny frontend tools
+ - ...and other funny Front-End tools

 ## What else do you do?
-Also I have some backend and mobile devlopment (basic and intermediate levels) skills.
+Also I have some backend and mobile development (basic and intermediate levels) skills.
 For example, I know the following technologies:
  - WordPress
  - Flutter/Dart
  - SSR